aymeam/User_distribution_experiments/Readme.md

 To corroborate the generalization of the resulting model we use our newly created dataset to train the modelsproposed by Badjatiya et al. [2] and by Agrawal and Awekar[1].
 Then we evaluate these models on previously unseen data by classifying tweets in the SemEval 2019 set. -->

 ## Instructions to run
-After running the previous command and download an unzip the SemEval dataset, you are able to run the experiments running the following command:
+After running the previous command and download an unzip the SemEval dataset, you will be able to run the experiments running the following command:
 ```
 $python ModelX_Experiments/Experiment_X.py
 ```
-For example, to run the Experiment 1 with the Badjatiya et al. models you have to run:
+For example, to run the Experiment 1 with the models of Badjatiya et al. you have to run:
 ```
 $python Model1_Experiments/Experiment_1.py
 ```
-To run the Experiment 1 with the Agrawal and Awekar models you have to run:
+To run the Experiment 1 with the models of Agrawal and Awekar you have to run:
 ```
 $python Model2_Experiments/Experiment_1.py
 ```